What we do

-The aim of the Experimental Therapeutics Program is to develop more effective, targeted treatments for neuroblastoma.
-Neuroblastoma is a cancer of embryonal neural crest cells, and is the commonest solid tumour of early childhood.
-Most children present with advanced disease, and even with intensive chemotherapy and bone marrow transplantation, have a survival rate of only 40–50%.
+The aim of the Experimental Therapeutics Group is to develop more effective, targeted treatments for neuroblastoma − a cancer of embryonal neural crest cells and the most common solid tumour of early childhood.
+Most children with neuroblastoma present with advanced disease, and even with intensive chemotherapy and bone marrow transplantation, many do not survive.

-Most cancer chemotherapeutics today do not only kill cancer cells, but are also highly toxic to normal tissues.
-Because of this lack of specificity, one third of child cancer survivors have a major health problem in young adulthood.
+Most cancer chemotherapeutics used today do not only kill cancer cells, but are also highly toxic to normal tissues.
+Because of this lack of specificity, many childhood cancer survivors experience serious health problems in adulthood.
 There is an urgent need for targeted drugs with a high specificity for cancer cells and low toxicity for the normal growing tissues of a child.

 Our funding sources include the National Health and Medical Research Council (NHMRC), Cancer Institute NSW, Cancer Council NSW, Profield Foundation, The Kids’ Cancer Project and Neuroblastoma Australia.

-Neuroblastoma is the quintessential Myc-driven disease; patients often present with high-level amplification (>100-fold) of the MYCN oncogene in their tumours, which in turn confers a particularly poor prognosis.
+Neuroblastoma is the quintessential Myc-driven disease.
+Patients often present with high-level amplification (>100-fold) of the MYCN (N-myc) oncogene in their tumours, which in turn confers a particularly poor prognosis.
 We and others have shown that high expression of the MYCN oncoprotein is an important causative factor in neuroblastoma.

 The MYCN oncogene regulates a large number of genes that influence neuroblastoma growth and development.
 One of the best characterised is the ornithine decarboxylase (ODC) gene which codes for the rate-limiting enzyme in polyamine synthesis.